SunsetFi/suntime-js/docs/05-modules.md

 Returns the current value of the export.
 The string "default" can be used to get the default export.

-The returned value will be [coersed to native representation](./03-type-coersion.md).
+The returned value will be [coerced to native representation](./03-type-coersion.md).

 #### getModuleNamespace

 Returns a namespace object for all (non-default) exports of the module.
 This object will reflect the current state of the module, including any changes made after its creation.

-The mapped values will be [coersed to native representations](./03-type-coersion.md).
+The mapped values will be [coerced to native representations](./03-type-coersion.md).

 ## Providing external modules.